 Biden-Harris Administration Outlines Strategic Priorities to Strengthen the Nation’s Response to Wildfire

-Historic investments through President Biden’s Investing in America agenda support efforts to reduce wildfire risk and bolster the wildland fire workforce

-WASHINGTON, June 3, 2024 — Agriculture Secretary Tom Vilsack and Secretary of the Interior Deb Haaland today issued a joint memo to federal agency leaders with wildfire responsibilities outlining their vision and goals for managing wildland fires this year.
+WASHINGTON — Secretary of the Interior Deb Haaland and Agriculture Secretary Tom Vilsack today issued a joint memo to federal agency leaders with wildfire responsibilities outlining their vision and goals for managing wildland fires this year.
 The Secretaries’ memo highlights fire management investments from President Biden’s Investing in America agenda, as well as other strategic priorities to reduce wildfire risk, restore ecosystems, engage in post-fire recovery, support the wildland fire workforce, and make communities more resilient to fire.

 “Our wildland firefighters and employees who support forest health have proven time and time again that they can deliver on our efforts to confront the nation’s wildfire crisis,” said Agriculture Secretary Tom Vilsack.
 “Whether they are suppressing wildfires or reducing hazardous fuels to lower wildfire risk to communities, they are always there on the frontlines.
 We need Congress to act now to provide them with the permanent pay fix they need and deserve.
 We also need Congress to double down by adopting President Biden’s Investing in America Agenda and provide us with a budget that provides a permanent pay increase for our wildland firefighters, expands firefighter health and wellbeing, improves work-life balance, and improves housing they can afford in the communities they serve.”

-In 2023, the Agriculture and Interior Departments completed an historic 6.85 million acres of hazardous fuels treatments to reduce excessive vegetation that can fuel wildfires.
+In 2023, the Interior and Agriculture Departments completed a historic 6.85 million acres of hazardous fuels treatments to reduce excessive vegetation that can fuel wildfires.
 These activities are restoring fire-adapted ecosystems and reducing the risk of high-severity wildfires, which pose greater dangers to public health, infrastructure, natural resources and communities.
 Increased funding available through President Biden’s Investing in America agenda are continuing to support collaborative efforts to undertake fuel treatments across public, Tribal and private lands in 2024.

 The Departments hope to employ more than 17,000 wildland fire personnel this year to support communities increasingly impacted by wildfires.
 The Departments are working together to increase support for wildland fire personnel, improve the ability to recruit and retain talented professionals, make the workforce sustainable into the future, and position the nation to address wildfires made worse by the growing climate crisis.